 C: Regardless of your religious beliefs it is pretty not cool to try to sell off your daughter to a man several decades older than her.
 Like, at least forcefully marry her to someone who can still get it up without medical help and the risk of stroke (No offense older men!
 All offense religious crazies who treat women like property!).

-Despite the title of this book, Jensen was not nearly as much as an asshole as I was expecting, he’s actually pretty sweet with Waverly and there isn’t any ambiguity to their relationship once they decide that maybe they are doing more than just fucking.
+Despite the title of this book, Jensen was not nearly as much of an asshole as I was expecting, he’s actually pretty sweet with Waverly and there isn’t any ambiguity to their relationship once they decide that maybe they are doing more than just fucking.
 There is the customary need to suspend disbelief over just how much tail this barely 18 year old kid has gotten in his lifetime.
 But I need to do that with pretty much all New Adult romances that have the characters start out still in High School.
 Those high school boys they’re all just known for their love making prowess nowadays, right?